Saturday, January 25, 2014

-Spend an evening in King Arthur's Court and meet a costumed cast of merrymakers, minstrels, maidens and more at the Medieval Feast.
-Enjoy a night in Camelot replete with period food, drink, music and entertainment in the gothic splendor of Trinity Cathedral as we raise money to provide high-quality live music for greater Cleveland's largely underserved population.
+Spend an evening with Robin Hood and his cast of merrymakers.
+Enjoy a night replete with period food, drink, music and entertainment in the gothic splendor of Trinity Cathedral as we raise money to provide high-quality live music for listeners of all ages.

 - Benefits Music and Art at Trinity Cathedral